MuyiwaAjiboye/Quiz-Generator-AI-model/README.md

 1. **question_handler.py**:
    - Think of this as the question creator
+   - Has its own AI pipeline specifically for generating options
-   - It takes the AI's text and makes it into a proper question
+   - Takes the AI's text and makes it into a proper question
-   - Creates 4 options for each question
+   - Creates contextually relevant multiple-choice options
    - Makes sure everything is formatted nicely

 2. **result_handler.py**: